- TAX INFO

 Who Can Take the Deduction

-Generally, in order to claim the deduction for qualified education expenses for a dependent, you must have paid the expenses in 2011 and must claim an exemption for the student as a dependent on your 2011 tax return (line 6c of Form 1040 or 1040A).
+Generally, in order to claim the deduction for education expenses for a dependent, you must have paid the expenses in 2012 and must claim an exemption for the student as a dependent on your 2012 tax return (line 6c of Form 1040 or 1040A).
 For additional information, see chapter 6 of Pub.
 970.